openjdk/jfx/CONTRIBUTING.md

 section of the Code Review Policies doc, we also need a [CSR](https://wiki.openjdk.java.net/display/csr/Main), which documents the API change and its approval.
 The CSR can be reviewed in parallel.
 Changes in the API that arise during the review need to be reflected in the CSR, meaning that the final review / approval of the CSR usually happens late in the review cycle.
+You can avoid extra work by waiting to submit the CSR until the API is agreed upon and the code review for the documentation is reasonably far along.

 TIP: a pull request is _not_ the starting point, since that skips the first two important steps and jumps right into "given this new feature, and an API definition that specifies it, please review my proposed implementation".